ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Storyboard
 ---
-In Scrum we handle requirements in the form of User Stories.
+In Scrum we handle with requirements in the form of User Stories.
 The Product Backlog is an ordered list of User Stories.

 A User Story does not explain how to build it.
 That is intentional.
 The User Story says what, why and gives context, but it does not explain the how, in order to give room for self-organization.

 > The Storyboard supports the mapping from the „what“ to the „how“.
 The relevant tasks for a specific Story will be visualized in the context of the components they belong to.

-You start with a BBL diagram that contains the components that you think are needed to build the Story.
+You start with a BBL diagram that contains the components you think are needed to build the Story.
 Draw the BBL on a flipchart or whiteboard.
 Now you break down the story into tasks by writing down each task on a sticky note and placing it on the component it belongs to in the BBL diagram.

 This visualization helps all involved team members to identify the connection of the tasks.
 The mapping from User Story to tasks supports the goal of any architecture as an intermediary between business requirements and the concrete solution structure.
 The Storyboard improves the understanding of the solution structure for your User Stories.

-End-To-End-Skeleton (ETES)
+End-To-End-Skeleton
 ---
-In multi-team setups an integrated feature delivery can be achieved by using the End-to-End-Skeleton technique.
+In multi-team setups an integrated feature delivery can be achieved by using the End-to-End-Skeleton technique [Brooks 1995:267].
 By following this approach all components that are needed for a specific feature will be involved right from the start of development.

 Important is an initial interface definition between the components.
 Even this definition may change later, but you have to use a technical contract right from the start to model the end-to-end flow and make the programming efforts operational.

 For sure it will occur that some functionalities will be developed later and some earlier.
-The later ones need to be represented by test doubles (like a stunt double in movies, but in software development these doubles are mocks, fakes or stubs).
+The later ones need to be represented by test doubles (like a stunt double in movies, but in software development these doubles are mocks, fakes or stubs) [Fowler 2007][fowler2007].
 The test doubles can produce some results for specific datasets but are no productive implementation of the needed functionality.
 Test doubles allow to test early some end-to-end flows.

 The purpose of the End-to-End-Skeleton is a full-length flow through all components that are touched by the new feature.
 This ensures from the start an integrated view of all actors and the development is being bound to concrete interfaces.
 It becomes immediately visible if the full-length flow is interrupted at any point.

-The technical specification of the interfaces should be in the hand of the architect or at least he should be part of the discussions that lead to interfaces, so that an over-arching understanding can be kept up and the data flows and interfaces can be brought into the simplest possible format without duplicate or missing structures and attributes.
+The technical specification of the interfaces should be in the hand of the architect or at least he should be part of the discussions that lead to interfaces, so that an over-arching understanding can be kept up and the data flows as well as the interfaces can be brought into the simplest possible format without duplicate or missing structures and attributes.

 Architecture Decisions
 ---
 Architecture decisions represent the deliberate spanning of the solution space.
 Architecture decisions are anchoring points for further decisions.
-Being such anchoring points makes them difficult to change later on.
+Being such anchoring points, makes architecture decisions difficult to change later on.
 With Stefan Zörner we can say

 > „The one who is in charge of deriving architecture decisions in a comprehensible manner develops the architecture.“ [Zörner, 2010]

 All aspects and tools that we have touched so far influence the way in which architecture decisions are being taken.

 Architecture decisions need to be communicated.
 Besides the spoken language, which is a central part, the written form can not be omitted.
 By writing down architecture decisions, the entire team or project will be enabled to trace even long in the past taken decisions.
-Stefan Zörner has a real practical approach for the derivation and documentation of architecture decisions, which simply goes by writing down the answers to the following questions:
+Stefan Zörner [Zörner 2009] has a real practical approach for the derivation and documentation of architecture decisions, which simply goes by writing down the answers to the following questions:

 * Problem
 	* What in detail is the problem?